PDXostc/rvi_big-data_docker/README.md

 ### Running playbook.

-To run the playbook the following command should be used: `ansible-playbook deploy-rvi.yml -i hosts`.
-In case the docker host differs from `127.0.0.1:2375` the `hosts` file should be adjusted by setting the parameters of the `rvi` entry.
+To run the playbook the following command should be used: `ansible-playbook deploy-rvi.yml -i inventory/rvi`.
+In case the docker host differs from `127.0.0.1:2375` the file should be adjusted by setting the parameters of the `rvi` entry.
 Please refer to the list of the available parameters on the [Ansible documentation page](http://docs.ansible.com/intro_inventory.html#list-of-behavioral-inventory-parameters).

 ## Manual building docker images.